lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Reynolds returns ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Johnny's title [Live Musician], Weapon [Guitar](projects/destiny-dc/items/weapon?id=weapon-guitar)    |

+This event takes place when examining the piano on the second floor of the Shiden residence.
+This begin's Johnny's journey in search of an old guitar.
+Follow the chart below to locate the sentimental instrument.

 Excel Table